By Martin Alva

-When The Gavel Goes Down: 4 Classics You Should Consider Buying In 2019
+When The Gavel Goes Down: 4 Classic Cars You Should Consider Buying In 2022

 Porsche was severely hit with a recession in the early 1990s and on the verge of bankruptcy, the company had put its guard up in survival mode.
 To work out a solution around the problem, the German manufacturer hired a team of former Toyota consultants to help streamline production and make sense of their line-up.